Internal communication

 A working understanding of how stress responses show up as workplace behavior and communication patterns

-Hands-on redesigns of at least two high-stakes communication types
+Hands-on redesigns of a high-stakes communication

 Scripts and talking points for advocating this approach to leadership

 Your communications are technically sound but something still isn’t landing.
-Your employees seem checked out, avoidant, or resistant.
-You’ve followed the playbook and the playbook keeps failing.

 You suspect the problem isn’t your skills — it’s the framework you were handed.